create3000/x_ite/docs/_posts/components/HAnim/HAnimJoint.md

 Each joint in the body is represented by an HAnimJoint node.

-The HAnimJoint node belongs to the **HAnim** component and its container field is *children.* It is available since X3D version 3.0 or later.
+The HAnimJoint node belongs to the **HAnim** component and its default container field is *children.* It is available since X3D version 3.0 or later.

 ## Hierarchy